torognes/vsearch/README.md

 On Windows these libraries are called zlib1.dll and bz2.dll.

 VSEARCH will automatically check whether these libraries are available and load them dynamically.

+To create the PDF file with the manual the ps2pdf tool is required.
+It is part of the ghostscript package.

 ## VSEARCH license and third party licenses